 Our blog, about stories and business-focused news from the IT sector

-When "M" has finished spymastering for the day, or pops out for a cheeky Nandos, we always see them locking the "Top Secret" files away in their office safe.
-We know that's so that no secrets will be discovered, even if an enemy spy (or the tea person) manage to gain access to the empty office.
+When "M" has finished spymastering for the day, or pops out for a cheeky Nando's, we always see her locking the "Top Secret" files away in the office safe.
+We know that's so that no secrets will be discovered, even if an enemy spy (or the tea person) manages to gain access to the empty office.

 GDPR is about paper records as well as digital

 In a previous post we looked at Data Protection and the forthcoming General Data Protection Regulations (GDPR).
 However, we didn't make it clear that the regulations don't just apply to digital data stored on your IT systems and network but also apply to paper records too.